Spinnerka/PL-SQL/README.md

 # PLSQL
-This was my final project for my Advanced Database classs from California State University Long Beach.
+This was my final project for my Advanced Database class from California State University Long Beach.

 This program is set up to allow a student to enroll in a class.